Our Team

 What you do when you’re not at Rock Cut?

-If you know me, then you realize this question doesn’t really apply.
-On those rare days though, I treasure time away with my wife, hiking or fishing in Rocky, and of course getting out to see what the rest of the Colorado Craft scene has to offer.
+For better and for worse I spend too much time here, but on those other days, I treasure time away with my wife, hiking or fishing in Rocky, and of course getting out to see what the rest of the Colorado Craft scene has to offer.

 And most importantly, what’s your favorite Rock Cut beer?